 Following her turn as the nation's First Lady, Dolley Madison's life continued to be colorful.
 As a widow in Washington, she's invited to a tea party by Beatrice Trent, the spiteful wife of a senator...

 Live dramatic shows featuring Hollywood stars.
-Initially, the show was a 30-minute weekly show but when it moved to NBC in August 1954, the show was extended to 60-minutes and the plays ...
+Initially, the show was a thirty-minute weekly show, but when it moved to NBC in August 1954, the show was extended to sixty minutes, and the ...
 See full summary »

 Of the many anthology series, this is considered the most ambitious with outstanding talent in front of the camera.
 Attracting top ranked directors and scripts, it was often filmed live including the entire first season.